ZYX593889540/BsClass/README.md

 ``filtered_genus_name: The genus names of the filtered species.
 It should include ["Phylum", "Class", "Order", "Family", "Genus", "Species"].``

 ``nums: For paired-end sequencing data, the '1' and '2' correspond to the two reads in the paired-end data: "*_1.fq.gz" and "*_2.fq.gz", respectively.
-These represent the forward and reverse reads of the paired-end sequencing data.``
+These represent the forward and reverse reads of the paired-end sequencing data.
+Pacbio and ONT data do not require this parameter.``

 ``work_dir: The path to the working directory.
 All intermediate files and result files will be generated in this directory.``